Democrats bash McCarthy over spending demands in debt ceiling talks: ‘hypocrite’

 “The greatest threat to our future is our national debt,” McCarthy said.

-The government has already hit the $31.4 trillion debt limit, and the Treasury Department has warned that the “extraordinary measures” they’re using to stave off a default will exhaust themselves over the summer.
-Raising the ceiling does not authorize new government spending, but simply allows the Treasury to borrow funds to pay the obligations Congress has already approved, going back decades.
+The government has already hit the $31.4 trillion debt limit, and the Treasury Department has warned that the “extraordinary measures” it is using to stave off a default will exhaust themselves over the summer.
+Raising the ceiling does not authorize new government spending but simply allows the Treasury to borrow funds to pay the obligations Congress has already approved, going back decades.

 “We must return Washington to a basic truth: Debt matters,” he said.
 “The debt limit is one of the most important opportunities Congress has to change course.”

-That warning is similar to the alarms sounded by Republicans under President Obama, when GOP leaders characterized deficit spending as an existential threat to the country’s economic health — a debate that led to a debt-limit showdown, a downgrading of the U.S. credit rating and, eventually, the adoption of the Budget Control Act of 2011.
+That warning is similar to the alarms sounded by Republicans under former President Obama, when GOP leaders characterized deficit spending as an existential threat to the country’s economic health — a debate that led to a debt limit showdown, a downgrading of the U.S. credit rating and, eventually, the adoption of the Budget Control Act of 2011.

-The GOP’s deficit concerns were virtually absent, however, under the George W. Bush administration, which inherited a multi-trillion dollar budget surplus and turned it into a multi-trillion dollar deficit — largely through tax cuts, a Medicare expansion and funding for the wars in Afghanistan and Iraq, none of which were paid for.
-And Republicans were mostly silent on fiscal matters again under President Trump, who grew deficit spending substantially — largely with another tax-cut package — even before the arrival of the coronavirus pandemic.
+The GOP’s deficit concerns were virtually absent, however, under the George W. Bush administration, which inherited a multitrillion-dollar budget surplus and turned it into a multitrillion-dollar deficit — largely through tax cuts, a Medicare expansion, and funding for the wars in Afghanistan and Iraq, none of which were paid for.
+And Republicans were mostly silent on fiscal matters again under former President Trump, who grew deficit spending substantially — largely with another tax cut package — even before the arrival of the coronavirus pandemic.

 “You could raise $300 billion in revenue by taxing billionaires.
 And why wouldn’t you do that, if you’re really interested in any path forward that doesn’t hurt people?”
 Jayapal asked.
 “It’s just a big hypocrisy that they care about this issue.”

-McCarthy has not specified which federal programs Republicans will seek to slash, but has said they won’t go after Social Security or Medicare, nor will they raise taxes or cut lethal defense programs.
+McCarthy has not specified which federal programs Republicans will seek to slash but has said they won’t go after Social Security or Medicare, raise taxes, or cut lethal defense programs.

 If that recipe stands, it would mean enormous cuts for the remaining portion of the discretionary budget — cuts so steep that Democrats predict GOP leaders would never even propose them, let alone adopt them.